 Snapchat is founded on the short video premise and we are seeing short-form video content infiltrate other platforms like Instagram and Facebook messenger.

 One of the most beneficial things about sharing a video on social media sites such as Facebook and Youtube is that you can keep track of the number of people who have actually viewed your video and shared it.
-This creates an effective channel to measure the results of specific campaigns and help you determine which videos have translated into effective marketing and increased sales.
+This creates an effective channel to measure the results of specific campaigns and help you determine which videos have translated into effective advertising and increased sales.

 Videos stay on Google for an extended period of time.
 Compare that to TV where you pay per placement – one and done.
 Native video content usually stays online and reduces your overall spend over time.

-To start, you don’t need fancy video equipment or a professional videographer to get in on video marketing.
+To start, you don’t need fancy video equipment or a professional videographer to get in on video advertising.
 In fact, a smartphone is enough; the organic quality might actually help you relate better to your target market by just being real.